ai-forever/Automated-Sign-Language-Tutor/README.md

      - Perform the gesture in front of the camera
      - The system will notify you when the gesture is recognized correctly
 5. Switching interface and model language: Use the RU/EN buttons in the top right corner
+6. The recognition result is displayed in the server console.

+## Working with custom models

+1. Place ONNX models for Russian and English in the `models/checkpoints/` folder

+2. Update the configuration files:
+- `models/config_ru.yaml` for the Russian model,
+- `models/config_en.yaml` for the English model.

+Use the available files as examples.

+3. Update the sign class files:
+- `models/constants_ru.py ` with the `classes' variable for Russian,
+   - `models/constants_en.py ` with the `classes' variable for English.

+Use the available files as examples.

 ## System Architecture